 - Acceptance testing- to validate the system is developed as per business requirement.

 - Regression testing- performed to check the integration of all modules and modifications or enhancements in Module 1 has not led to code break.

 Finally, the product is deployed to production and is ready to be used by the customers.

 For more details on the Agile framework, please refer below link:

 What is Retesting?

 Retesting is also known as confirmation testing.
-Retesting is to ensure the defects raised during the software cycle are fixed and work as per the desired specifications.
-The failed test cases are re-executed and passed.
+Retesting is to ensure that the defects raised during the SDLC (software develolpment life cycle) are fixed and work according to the specifications.
+During retesting, the failed test cases are re-executed and passed.

 What is the Objective of Retesting?

 The objective of retesting is to check if the identified defects are fixed.
-Test cases linked to it are re-executed and passed.
+To verify the fix, the test cases linked to the defect are re-executed and passed.

 When is Retesting Performed?